Ejipuh/Plantey-Garden/Focus Filters.md

 *Mentally-complementary, open-source irrigation for (digital) streams of novelty.
 RSS feeds unified scattered waterfalls of novelty; this will dam up and filter out as we wish.*

 Notes to reader:
 - This will be full of [[wikilinks]].
 These connect notes in my interlinked notebook, but you'll only be able to click [links that look like this].
 Sorry for the mess.
-Welcome to my current [[Digital Garage]](https://ethanplante.org/go/digital-garage) project.*
+Welcome to my first [[Digital Garage]](https://ethanplante.org/go/digital-garage) project.
 - It's a mess, and I'll be updating every so often.
 Stay posted.
 - If you want me to clarify stuff, reply [at this link](https://twitter.com/plantey_tools/status/1336483426048860162?s=20).
 - I invite you to build this with me.
 Feel free to build this yourself and send me questions as I build it.
 I'll check [my initial Twitter post](https://twitter.com/plantey_tools/status/1336483426048860162?s=20) as well as my PMs 5 minutes after I get stuck or tired.